 If you're interested in reading more on ideas presented in the article below, I suggest reading Move Your DNA, Expanded Edition.
-If you'd like movement instruction via video, start with Super Supple Shoulders.
+If you'd like movement instruction via video, Whole Body Biomechanics: Upper Body is a great resource.

 Last week I posted a couple of videos on how to become a better hanger when your elbows or shoulders are more lax than they should be.